Regents usually take on at least one specific assignment during their term. Assignments may include the following:

 Volunteer, Faculty, and Staff Dinner (all sites except Northeast)

 • Send invitation to volunteers, faculty, and staff who are on-site on designated night.

 • Coordinate transportation, if applicable, and communicate logistics appropriately.

-Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce Foundation staff to ensure that the integrity of the Institute program budget is maintained.
+Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce staff to ensure that the integrity of the Institute program budget is maintained.

-The Board of Regents Specific Assignments text is available in PDF format for more efficient printing.
+The Board of Regents Specific Responsibilities text is available in PDF format for more efficient printing.